Beach Getaway Guide

 2. The Chorla Ghat is tiring after 7 hours of driving

-The first 340 km from Pune to Belgaum are highway driving — easy, flat, and monotonous.
+The first 340 km from Pune to Belgaum are highway driving: easy, flat, and a bit monotonous.
 By the time you hit the Chorla Ghat section, you have been driving for 6-7 hours.
 And now you face the most demanding section: narrow mountain roads, sharp bends, trucks, and if it is monsoon, reduced visibility.
 Our drivers have done this ghat section hundreds of times.
 They know every curve, every blind spot, every stretch where trucks tend to swing wide.
 That experience matters on these roads.

 3. Parking in Goa is a nightmare

 North Goa beaches, especially Calangute, Baga, and Anjuna, have terrible parking situations.
-During peak season (December-January), finding a parking spot near Baga beach is like finding a parking spot at Phoenix Mall on a Saturday night — except worse because there is no valet.
+During peak season (December-January), finding a parking spot near Baga beach is like finding a parking spot at Phoenix Mall on a Saturday night, except worse because there is no valet.
 Beach shacks charge ₹100-200 for parking, and your car bakes in the Goan sun all day.
 With a cab, you do not own the parking problem.

-Where to Eat on the Way — Actual Recommendations
+Where to Eat on the Way: Actual Recommendations

 An 8-9 hour drive needs at least two food stops.
 Here is where our drivers usually stop, based on what passengers have liked over the years: